webbtumelo/webbtumelo/README.md

 - 🔭 I’m currently working on an app that creates an atmosphere of worship for bible study
 - 🌱 I’m currently learning  Python
 - 👯 I’m looking to collaborate on Web Design projects
-- 🤔 I’m looking for help with a Front-end dev job or internship to get exposure
+- 🤔 I’m looking for help with a Front-end dev job or internship
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Am  a self taught pianist